Apply for an Ironmongery Trading License in Dubai

 Dubai South's strategic location adjacent to Al Maktoum International Airport positions it as a natural hub for logistics-intensive trading activities.
 The free zone's integrated infrastructure supports rapid cargo movement, making it particularly well-suited for businesses dealing in physical goods such as ironmongery.
 The growing retail and fit-out market across the UAE and wider GCC further increases demand for locks, hinges, fixings, and related products.

 Activity Code 4752.86 permits the wholesale and retail trade of ironmongery goods, including locks, hinges, screws, nails, and builders' hardware.
-The licence is issued as a Trading Licence under the authority of Dubai South Business Hub Free Zone and grants the holder the right to trade, import, export, and re-export ironmongery products internationally.
+The license is issued as a Trading License under the authority of Dubai South Business Hub Free Zone and grants the holder the right to trade, import, export, and re-export ironmongery products internationally.

 Permitted Products Under Activity Code 4752.86